Prepare your Business

 Prepare your staff for customer questions about the ban and inform them of the positive changes you have decided to make.

-- Retail and hospitality staff may be asked to explain why you no longer offer some items or to provide more information on new items.
+- Retail and hospitality staff may be asked by customers to explain why you no longer offer some items or to provide more information on new items.

 Inform your customers